 Create Relevant Experiences for your Audiences

-The Audiences perspective allows you to monitor and analyze visitors to your channels and to define visitor characteristics and segments.
-In the Channel Manager, you can personalize page components using those characteristics or segments to create more relevant experiences for your visitors.
+The Content audiences application allows you to monitor and analyze visitors to your channels and to define visitor characteristics and segments.
+In the Experience manager, you can personalize page components using those characteristics or segments to create more relevant experiences for your visitors.

 - Analyze Visitors